OS-RSPS/blog/_posts/02-06-24-minor-update-the-big-plan/02-06-24-minor-update-the-big-plan.md

 - We'll be introducing a unified reward currency and store for D&D participation.
 Members who meet a specific threshold within the particular activity will receive a credit for said store (saved in the same fashion as the loyalty shop), which they'll then be able to spend towards reward unlocks.
   - The contents of this shop, however, are still something we're actively discussing and will likely bring up within the community for further input.
 <div class="spacer-small"></div>
 - We're going to look to introduce several new activities to the D&Ds, aiming to cover different skills!
-There's been some really interesting ideas shared within the community that we might just look to explore into the possibility of adding.
+There've been some really interesting ideas shared within the community that we might just look to explore into the possibility of adding.
 <div class="spacer-small"></div>
 - We'd had several requests for members to be able to initiate their own D&Ds, and so a system for this is something we'll be looking into implementing.
 We're under the impression, however, that it's going to be quite difficult to find a good balance for this... especially with all of the upcoming changes to the D&Ds as a whole.
 <div class="spacer-small"></div>